GRE is one of the major exams you will take, and you’re probably wondering when is the best time to take it.

 7. What should you take into consideration before settling on a date?

-8. What about GRE and the application deadlines to graduate programs?
+8. What about GRE and the application deadlines for graduate programs?

-The deadline to apply to the majority of grad programs is in December and January.
+The deadline to apply to most grad programs is in December and January.
 So just make sure you’ll have ample time to take the exam and receive your score before the end of the year.

 Above all, learn about the exact application deadlines for each of the schools you apply to.
 The dates may differ, so check them out one by one.
-In the majority of cases, it’s late fall and early winter, so you should receive your score maximum by November 15th.
+In most cases, it’s late fall and early winter, so you should receive your score maximum by November 15th.